 How Can I Get a Patient Care Certification?

 Training for patient care certification is available through trade schools, colleges, medical facilities and healthcare organizations.
 Read on to learn more about these certifications and how to acquire them.
-Schools offering Nursing degrees can also be found in these popular choices.

 Overview of Patient Care Certification

 A certified patient care technician (PCT) is the vital link between a patient and a medical staff or facility.
 Working alongside nurses, doctors and other trained and licensed professionals, the PCT is the person who has the closest and most consistent contact with patients for both routine and special needs.

 Depending on the level of training and types of certifications earned, responsibilities range from assisting with personal care and nutrition to the closely supervised administration of medications, EKGs, CPR and first aid.
 Additional duties might include monitoring vital signs, drawing blood, running tests and assisting with medical examinations and procedures.